mark-nicholson/dt-tools/README.md

 -----------

-    * Validate the DTC gui build and tie in the gui options to the command line.

     * estimate the size of treeview name column and set the default width to that

     * if a DTS is selected, open the "conversion" dialogue